redkyn/grader/docs/source/commands.rst

 Grader inspect interactively launches into a specified program on a container.
 When the program termiantes, the container is stopped implicitly by Docker.

 An optional user can be specified for the process to be launched as.
+This is particularly useful when gradesheets restrict the container's default user's access to submission files that need to be modified.

 Examples
 ********